-In principle, permeability of the endothelial monolayer can reflect contributions from leaking between endothelial cells (paracellular leak) and through individual endothelial cells (transcellular leak, or transcytosis).
-It is widely accepted that paracellular leak predominates during inflammatory states such as sepsis and acute lung injury.
+In principle, permeability of the endothelial monolayer can reflect contributions from flux between endothelial cells (paracellular leak) and through individual endothelial cells (transcellular leak, or transcytosis).
+It is widely accepted that paracellular leak predominates during inflammatory states such as sepsis and acute lung injury (the latter known clinically as the acute respiratory distress syndrome, ARDS).
 Accordingly, by far the majority of research on endothelial permeability has focused on this route of endothelial permeability: the methods of study are relatively straight-forward and there is obvious relevance to human disease.
 In contrast, the contribution of transcytosis to overall endothelial permeability is relatively obscure, particularly in the setting of inflammation.
 This is largely due to technical difficulties in distinguishing transcellular permeability from intercellular gaps, particularly in a dynamic and quantifiable way.
 In addition, endothelial cells grown in culture appear to lose the ability to perform transcytosis as they are passaged.
 Much of the initial work on transcytosis used electron microscopy of animal tissues, an expensive and often a mostly descriptive endeavour.
-Transcytosis (at least in the apical to basal direction) is best described for the plasma protein albumin and is mediated by caveolae, small vesicles that bud off from the apical endothelial surface and release their cargo at the basal membrane.
+Transcytosis by endothelial cells (at least in the apical to basal direction) was best described in early studies for the plasma protein albumin and is mediated by caveolae, small vesicles that bud off from the apical endothelial surface and release their cargo at the basal membrane.
 This process requires the protein caveolin-1 and the large GTPase dynamin; the latter is thought to mediate the scission of internalized caveolae from the apical plasmalemma.

 My lab is interested in both routes of endothelial permeability and how they are related: